Skip to content

 SCADA Analysis

 SCADA analysis focused on searching for this failure mode is unlikely to capture the damage when it is still small.
-By the time statistical summarizations of turbine operation data are analyzed and a change is identified, it is likely already large enough that collapse is imminent.
+By the time statistical summarizations of turbine operation data are analysed and a change is identified, it is likely already large enough that collapse is imminent.

 Portable Health Sweep